 - Completion of a total of 13 or more high school units.

 - All high school students must complete the Free Class Waiver even if they are not using the form for tuition discount.
-You can obtain the form from the SSC Circle, the Counseling Center of the College as well as at ssc.edu.
+You can obtain the form from the SSC Circle, the College & Career Success Center of the College as well as at ssc.edu.
 (The signature of the high school principle or counselor is required for students to be allowed to enroll in College courses.)

 - High School Counselors are required to sign off that the student completed the 13 high school credit hours before the student can enroll in college courses.